Tag: Baroness Kennedy of Cradley

 The below Parliamentary question was asked by Baroness Kennedy of Cradley on 2015-11-10.

-To ask Her Majesty’s Government what support they are giving to the aviation industry in the UK.
+To ask Her Majesty’s Government what action they are taking to ensure that apprenticeships deliver the skills that are needed in the current world of work.

 Baroness Neville-Rolfe